lanbengbeng/fdbus-doc/docs/manual.rst

 matching the security level is issued to the client.
 When the client connects to the server, it will also send the token to the server.
 The server finds that the received token is consistent with T1 by comparison, so that the client's security level is 1.
 Suppose a malicious client also connects to the same server:
-Since the ``name server`` does not recognize its ``UID``, it will not be assigned a token.
-When the client connects to the server, the server sets its security level to -1, that is, no security level, because the token cannot be given.
-In this case, by configuring serve, you can only allow access to a limited API to achieve access control.
+Since the ``name server`` can not recognize its ``UID``, it will not be assigned a token.
+When the client trying to connect to the server, the server sets its security level to -1 because the token cannot be given, that is, no security level, .
+In this case, by configuring the server, the client can only be allowed to access to a limited API, so that the access control is realized.

 Security level and access rights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^